Adam-Hossam/delivery_tracking_db/README.md

 ## My Contribution

 - Led a 6-person team during development
+- Set up the relationships between all the tables
 - Created the Order and Payment tables
 - Developed payment-related queries and reports
 - Worked on delivery location analysis